 The Future of Scleroderma Research

-Thanks to recent advances in research and treatment, scleroderma patients as a group can now expect to live longer and more productive lives—with increased hope for the future.
+Thanks to recent advances in research and treatment, individuals who have scleroderma as a group can now expect to live longer and more productive lives with increased hope for the future.

 A cure for scleroderma, however, remains an elusive goal.
 Research costs continue to climb.
 Modern laboratory staff, equipment, and supplies are expensive.
 Laboratories and clinical research programs must look outside their own facilities for financial support.